min2ha/ukwa-site/content/target/32547/index.en.md

   "start_date": "2015-11-13T09:00:00Z"
 }

-# European Council on Foreign Relations: Reinvention of Europe Programme

 The ECFR is a think tank, with offices across Europe, which aims to promote debate on European foreign policy.
 The Reinvention of Europe programme looks at debates around ‘Europe in crisis’, euro-scepticism and institutional change.
 The London office provides a hub for the ECFR programmes.